Why You Shouldn't Use Coconut Oil on Your Face

 Most people know coconut oil is great for dry skin issues such as psoriasis or eczema and makes a great hair mask or hot oil treatments.
 However, coconut oil is not so good for the face.
 On a scale of 0-5, it’s a 4 when it comes to clogging pores.
 Plus, the oil could make you break out even more, as it is the fattiest and heaviest of all-natural plant oils.
 It is not meant to be used on all skin types, but can be beneficial to some in moderation.

 Coconut oil is great for your body but the skin on your face is different.
 Coconut oil is meant to be used in moderation, always.
 Because it is so heavy on the skin; your face can only absorb so much.
-The rest of that oil just sit on the face giving it an oily appearance and clogging pores.
+The rest of that oil just sit on the face giving it an oily appearance.

-Our Biocleanse Cleanser contain Olive, Safflower, Sunflower, and Jojoba oils that are great for the skin your face.
+Our Biocleanse Cleanser contains Olive, Safflower, Sunflower, and Jojoba oils that are great for the skin on your face.
 These oils dissolve dirt, makeup and unwanted skin oils while antioxidant rich Rosehip and Borage oils revitalize the complexion and protect the skin's barrier.
+Additional oils you can try are Avocado oil and Tea Tree oil.

 So, moderation is the key with coconut oil, and any oils for that matter….